Patrick James Meade, Lord Gillford1

 Brigadier Michael James Babington Smith1

-Brigadier Michael James Babington Smith was the son of Sir Henry Babington Smith and Lady Elisabeth Mary Bruce.2,3 He married Jean Mary Meade-Fetherstonhaugh, daughter of Admiral Hon.
-Sir Herbert Meade-Fetherstonhaugh and Margaret Isabel Frances Glyn, on 28 September 1943.1 He died in 1984.2
+Brigadier Michael James Babington Smith was born on 20 March 1901 at Istanbul, Turkey.3 He was the son of Sir Henry Babington Smith and Lady Elisabeth Mary Bruce.4 He married Lady Jean Mary Meade-Fetherstonhaugh, daughter of Admiral Hon.
+Sir Herbert Meade-Fetherstonhaugh and Margaret Isabel Frances Glyn, on 28 September 1943.1 He died on 26 October 1984 at age 83 at Kensington, London, England.4,3

-Children of Brigadier Michael James Babington Smith and Jean Mary Meade-Fetherstonhaugh
+Children of Brigadier Michael James Babington Smith and Lady Jean Mary Meade-Fetherstonhaugh

 Citations